telephono/persistent-loadout/README.md

-# Persistent Loadout Plugin for X-Plane 12
+# Persistent Loadout Plugin for Shenshee's B720

 This plugin saves the fuel tank levels and the Auto Brake, Auto Thrust, HF antenna and VOR/INS/FMC settings on leaving the aircraft.
 On re-opening the aircraft, these settings are restored.